NREL/HPC/docs/Documentation/Development/VSCode/vscode.md

 # Connecting With VS Code

-Microsoft Visual Studio Code (VSCode) is a popular tool for development in many programming languages, and may be used on HPC systems.
+[Microsoft Visual Studio Code (VS Code)](https://code.visualstudio.com/) is a popular tool for development in many programming languages, and may be used on HPC systems.
 However, there are some caveats to be aware of when running it remotely.

-## Connecting with VSCode
+## Connecting with VS Code

-To connect to an HPC system with VSCode, install the "[Remote - SSH](https://code.visualstudio.com/docs/remote/ssh)" extension from the Extensions menu.
+To connect to an HPC system with VS Code, install the "[Remote - SSH](https://code.visualstudio.com/docs/remote/ssh)" extension from the Extensions menu.

 Press "F1" to open the command bar, and type or search for `Remote-SSH: Connect to Host...`